The Newspaper Distributors of Old London

 The retrospective irony is that while the newspaper managements enacted aggressive policies upon their workforce to drive costs down during the last decades of the twentieth century, in this century the entire newsprint industry finds itself eclipsed by electronic media.
 Yet these proud men are the last of a hardy breed who devoted their lives to keep the papers rolling and then fought fiercely against tyrannical employers to protect their livelihood as the world changed around them.

-On this very day, the printing of the Evening Standard moves from Rotherhithe to Broxbourne and the first issue of the London Evening Standard not printed in London hits the streets this morning.
-As a new chapter opens for the capital’s most famous paper, the implications of this new development are yet to be discovered.
+On the day after Colin O’Brien took these portraits, the printing of the Evening Standard moved from Rotherhithe to Broxbourne and the first issue of the London Evening Standard not printed in London hit the streets.
+A new chapter opened for the capital’s most famous paper and the implications of this new development were yet to be discovered.
 No longer is the cry of “Standodd!
 Midday Special!
 Standodd!
-Evening Special!” to be heard upon the streets of London, and the soul of the city is the lesser for it.
+Evening Special!” to be heard upon the streets of London and the soul of the city is the lesser for it.

 Victor Wilson, Distributor at the Evening Standard, 1972 – 2007.

 Frank Webster, Distributor at the Evening Standard, 15th August 1966 – 30th September 2007.

 Ron Chadwick, Distributor at the Evening Standard, 1963 – 2006.

 David Patten, Distributor at the Evening Standard, 1966 – 2009.